 The aggregate proceeds to the selling stockholders from the sale of the common stock offered by them will be the purchase price of the common stock less discounts or commissions, if any.
 Each of the selling stockholders reserves the right to accept and, together with their agents from time to time, to reject, in whole or in part, any proposed purchase of common stock to be made directly or through agents.
-We will not receive any of the proceeds from these stock sales.
-Upon any exercise by the holders of the Series A Warrants by payment of cash, however, the Company will receive the exercise price of such Series A Warrants.
+We will not receive any of the proceeds from these stock sales by the selling stockholders.
+However, upon any exercise by the holders of the Series A and Series B Warrants as well as the placement agent warrants by payment of cash, the Company will receive the exercise price of such Warrants.